ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 MONGODB_URI=mongodb+srv://adminuser:dQw4w9WgXcQ@your-bot-name-7dfa.mongodb.net/test?retryWrites=true&w=majority
 ```

-# Enter environment variables into Heroku
+# Enter environment variables into Heroku and deploy

 We can now set your Heroku config variables.
 Go to your Heroku page, and in Settings under Config Vars, paste the variable name and variable values from your `.env` file.
 However, there is one change you will need to make.
 In Heroku, instead of entering `MONGODB_URI` as a variable name, you must rename it to `MONGODB_URI_PRODUCTION` instead.